sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/110-Build-Part4-Instructions.md

 Use zip ties to attach the battery mount to the drone frame as shown in the image.

+Note: Ignore the propellers on the drone in the image.
+You will attach those in the final step.

 <figure>
     <figcaption>Battery Mount</figcaption>
     <img style='width:350px' src="photos/battery-mount.png"/>